-For the CIP box culvert designs, the design truck and design tandem were stepped across the culvert at intervals not exceeding 1.0 ft., starting with the front axle over the left wall and ending with the rear axle over the right wall.
-This approach provides a live load envelope similar to the approach utilized by BOXCAR.
+Both the design truck and design tandem are stepped across the box culvert by Eriksson Culvert in each direction at a user-defined interval.
+By default, this interval is 20 increments per cell.
+A similar approach was utilized for the CIP box culvert designs where the design truck and design tandem were stepped across the culvert at equal intervals not exceeding 1.0 ft., starting with the front axle over the left wall and ending with the rear axle over the right wall.
+This approach provides a live load envelope similar to the approach utilized by Eriksson Culvert.

 Dynamic load allowance (IM) was calculated and applied based on the provisions of AASHTO LRFD Art.
-3.6.2.2.
+3.6.2.2 for both the precast and CIP designs.